The Best Restaurants in Clerkenwell | Where to eat in EC1

 Berber & Q’s Exmouth Market follow-up plays a pretty important role in society: serving up arguably the best shawarma in town.
 The huge hunks of spit-roasted meat that you see turning from the open-kitchen are its prized possessions where glistening racks of slow-roast lamb and harissa chicken are shaved off and readied for action in grilled pitas, rice bowls or sharing plates.
 Although meat has a domineering presence here, don’t overlook the veggie options either; the cauliflower shawarma and mezze (Iraqi hummus and roasted aubergine, for your interest) more hold their own.
 A wicked list of heady cocktails and an unfinished (in the cool kind of way) interior also have date night written all over it.

-In spite of Polpo’s immense popularity, Russell Norman proved he’s still a humble guy when he named his take on a Tuscan trattoria, in plain English, ‘ugly but good’.
+A Tuscan trattoria from the late Russell Norman, the pioneering restaurateur behind Polpo’s immense popularity.
+Trattoria Brutto takes its name from an old Italian saying: in plain English, ‘ugly but good’.
 Found in the heart of Clerkenwell, it’s a room of red-chequered tablecloths (and a divisive graphic mural) where the restaurateur’s ode to Florentine food includes t-bones steak, penne con vodka pasta, tagliatelle al ragu and a hearty rabbit pappardelle.
 Added bonus: The pastas are brought to your table with a separate bowl of freshly-shaved parmesan, so you can adjust the cheese levels to your liking.

 A fixture since 1986, this timeless family-run restaurant has gone beyond in mission to be as elegantly French as possible.
 It’s concealed down a cobbled alleyway, vintage posters adorn the walls, the tables are candle-lit and the wine list fast tracks you to all the major regions.
-The handwritten food menu is rife with rich, bistro classics from our neighbours across the Channel; côte de boeuf with sauce béarnaise, cheese boards and ham terrine with foie gras, to give you a gist.
-It’s also one of the best restaurants in Clerkenwell for romance, not just for its Frenchness, but because musicians serenade you with live jazz while you dine.
+The handwritten food menu is rife with rich, bistro classics from our neighbours across the Channel; côte de boeuf with sauce béarnaise, cheese boards and ham terrine with foie gras, to give you the gist.
+It’s also one of the best restaurants in Clerkenwell for date night – not only for its Parisian charms, but because musicians serenade you with live jazz while you dine.

-The egg master of Sydney.
-That’s the kind of standard you’re working with at Granger & Co. – it’s the formidable nickname owner Bill Granger was given when he lived in Oz.
-This breezy Clerkenwell restaurant is his first in East London (though you can also visit Granger & Co Chelsea and Granger & Co Notting Hill) and it’s easy to see why he’s such a smash hit with the brunch contingent: perfectly-done eggs over sourdough is the big needle-mover here, though the ricotta hotcakes, drizzled in honeycomb, closely nip at its heels.
+The egg master of Sydney: that’s the kind of standard you’re working with at Granger & Co.
+It was the formidable nickname the late Bill Granger was given when he lived in Oz.
+This breezy Clerkenwell restaurant was his first foray into East London, and it’s easy to see why it remains such a smash hit with the brunch contingent: perfectly-done eggs over sourdough is the big needle-mover here, though the ricotta hotcakes, drizzled in honeycomb, closely nip at its heels.
 A sunny window-side table, power smoothie and one of those breakfast dishes is the ideal way to get a bit of Aussie café culture in you.

 Fancy venturing a bit further afield?
 Check out our guide to the best Islington restaurants